credativ/plutono/docs/sources/developers/plugins/build-a-logs-data-source-plugin.md

 ### Unique log lines

-By default, Grafana offers basic support for deduplicating log lines.
+By default, Plutono offers basic support for deduplicating log lines.
 You can improve the support by adding an `id` field to explicitly assign identifiers to each log line.

 **Example:**